-Decree-Law No. 111/2012, of 23 May, as amended recently, by Decree-Law No. 170/2019 of 4 December, defines the rules applicable to PPPs.
+Decree-Law No. 111/2012 of 23 May, as amended by Decree-Law No. 170/2019 of 4 December, defines the rules applicable to public–private partnerships (PPPs).
 This legislation states the general standards applicable to state intervention in the definition, design, preparation, launch, award, notification, supervision and monitoring of PPPs.

 The launch and award of each PPP depend on certain requirements to be defined by a resolution of the Council of Ministers.

-Under Article 15(1) of the Decree-Law, the choice of the pre-contractual procedure must be in accordance with the rules of PCC, therefore the general rules on procurement apply.
+Under Article 15(1) of Decree-Law No. 111/2012 of 23 May, the choice of the pre-contractual procedure must be in accordance with the rules of the PCC, therefore the general rules on procurement apply.